Use this demonstration to find the value of the Faraday constant from electrolysis of copper(II) sulfate solution

-This demonstration is designed to find the value of the Faraday constant – the amount of electric charge carried by one mole of electrons - from the electrolysis of aqueous copper(II) sulfate solution, using weighed copper electrodes.
+In this experiment, students learn how the value of the Faraday constant – the amount of electric charge carried by one mole of electrons – may be determined by using weighed copper electrodes to carry out the electrolysis of aqueous copper(II) sulfate.

 This is a relatively straightforward demonstration to set up and carry out, but there is not much to see while it is taking place.
 This provides an ideal opportunity to ask students to prepare a suitable results sheet and to explain how the masses of the electrodes, the current passed and the time elapsed can be used to calculate a value for the Faraday constant.
 The experiment will take around 40 minutes.